bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 ---
 slug: fused-swiglu-kernel
-authors: Florin Brad, Ioana Pintilie, Marius Dragoi, Dragos Tantaru
+authors: Dragos Tantaru
 categories: blog
 featured_img: "/galleries/fused_swiglu2025/gpu2.jpeg"
 date: February-05-2025
 ---

-# Towards Better Gated MLP kernels
+# Towards Better Kernels for Gated MLP

 The decoder block of a Transformer is the basic unit of all modern LLMs.
 Most of the compute used for it is spent on self-attention and the MLP, with self-attention in special being problematic on long sequences due to its quadratic compute and memory requirements.
 It is not surprising therefore that there's been a lot of progress towards increasing the performance of self-attention, such as FlashAttention [[1](#fa)], or algorithms and models that approximate full attention, like Window Attention [[2](#wa)], or State-Space Models [[3](mam), [4](lru), [5](mam2)].
 While efficient kernels for MLPs do exist, from what we could find they seem to be either tailored to very specific setups, or only partially solve some of the issues of MLPs, such as fusing the gating operation.